The Italian Bob: Critical response

+In 2022, Lloyd Farley of Collider ranked the episode last out of 15 Sideshow Bob episodes.
+He said that it lacked Bob's schemes and intentions to kill Bart, which what makes Sideshow Bob's episodes special.

+Awards and nominations

-Kelsey Grammer won the Emmy Award for Outstanding Voice-Over Performance for his voice portrayal of Sideshow Bob in this episode.
+Kelsey Grammer won the Primetime Emmy Award for Outstanding Voice-Over Performance at the 58th Primetime Creative Arts Emmy Awards for his voice portrayal of Sideshow Bob in this episode.
 This marks the third time a credited guest star for the show has won an Emmy, the other two being Marcia Wallace and Jackie Mason although Wallace and Mason both won theirs as a joint win with the rest of the main cast the first time the category was awarded in 1992.

 John Frink won the Writers Guild of America Award for Outstanding Writing in Animation at the 59th Writers Guild of America Awards for his script to this episode.